 7. Stay Away from Plan Providers who Outsource Their Plan Maintenance Services

 Most Solo 401(k) Plan providers do not assist or offer advice with respect to the maintenance and administration of a Solo 401(k) Plan.
 This includes the completion of the IRS Form 5500-EZ.
 They generally refer all questions to an outside tax attorney or accountant.

 IRA Financial Group offers all of its Solo 401(k) Plan clients direct access to its in-house retirement tax professionals and CPAs (certified public accountants) regarding maintenance or administrative questions concerning the plan.

 Whether it’s answering a question about a plan feature, investment, an update in the law, or help completing the IRS Form 5500-EZ, you will work one-on-one with a retirement tax professional and CPA who are familiar with your plan and retirement goals.

 8. Stay Away from Excessive Annual Fees

-Since most Solo 401(k) Plans have less the $250,000 in plan assets, there would be no annual filing requirement for the plan.
-Hence, why pay excessive annual administration fees to a plan provider who will not be offering you or your plan any value or services.
-Even if your Solo 401(k) Plan has in excess of $250,000 of plan assets, the IRS Form 5500-EZ is quite simple to complete and should not be too costly.
+Since most Solo 401(k) Plans have less than $250,000 in plan assets, there would be no annual filing requirement for the plan.
+So, why pay excessive annual administration fees to a plan provider who will not be offering you or your plan any value or services?

 9. Don’t Take Tax Advice from a Salesperson – Talk Directly with a 401(k) Plan Tax Professional or CPA